 Some posts contain compensated links.
 Please read this disclaimer for more info.

-How To Travel To The Autonomous Republic Of Nakhchivan: Tips + Itinerary
+How To Travel To The Autonomous Republic Of Nakhchivan Azerbaijan

 Written By Joan Torres From Against The Compass

-Before traveling to Nakhchivan, I had heard rumors that the Nakhchivani people were kind of hostile to foreigners.
+Before traveling to Nakhchivan, I heard rumors that the Nakhchivan people were hostile to foreigners.

 My obvious conclusion was that the Autonomous Republic of Nakhchivan has been in complete isolation for many years, so this hostility was merely a product of their misery and little exposure to the outside world, as they wouldn’t understand why a wealthy foreigner would even bother to come to their land.